 "I started running through the hospital because someone was like, 'We need help with CPR," recalled clinic worker Christy Mittler.

-Luckily, she, a colleague and another stranger performed CPR until they could feel a pulse.
+Luckily, her colleague Bill Wilson and bystander Corey Hart performed CPR until they could feel a pulse.

-Deputies said the man was walking his three dogs when it happened.
+Deputies said Correa was walking his three dogs when it happened.
 The dogs ran away after the strike, but deputies found them after searching a nearby wooded area.

 A gaping hole in concrete was left where the lightning bolt struck the man.

-Friends and family have created a GoFundMe account to pay for his hospital bills and recovery.
+Friends and family have created a GoFundMe account to pay for Correa's hospital bills and recovery.
 You can make a donation here.